jbampton/jbampton/README.md

 - Daily Mail: The Big Book of Quick Crosswords 1: Over 400 quick crosswords
   - Great value with 408 quick crosswords

+### Japan

+- Lonely Planet: Japanese - Phrasebook & Dictionary
+  - This small book includes a pull-out fast-phrases card to help you get more from your trip.
+The book was first published in December 1989 and this copy is now the 10th edition published in August 2023.
+The book is divided into sections including "basics", "practical", "social", "safe travel" and "food".

 ## lichess best rated timed wins

 - [3+0 • Rated • Blitz: SexyMate (1339) vs muuhab (1905) - Bird's Opening](https://lichess.org/gncm0haG)